Clock Distribution with Gradient TRIX: Introduction

-Unfortunately, this approach is impractical due to the large overhead in terms of edges.
-Leaving asymptotics aside -- the edge overhead compared to the original graph is $\Theta(f^2)$ rather than $O(f)$ -- even for the important special case of $f=1$ node degrees will be at least $15$.
-This is a far cry from the simplicity of current distribution techniques, and factor $5$ beyond the minimum node degree of $2f+1=3$.
-What might look like a ``moderate constant'' to a theoretician will not only cause a headache to the engineer trying to route all of these edges with few layers and precise timing, it will also substantially increase communication delay uncertainty.
-This, in turn, directly translates into an increased skew, placing the break-even point with prior art beyond relevant limits.
+Practical applications are typically highly sensitive to the network resources required.
+For example, floorplanning for VLSI systems is concerned with minimising wire length and congestion \cite[Section 1.10.1]{harris2010cmos}\ \cite{vlsiGraphLayout}.
+Concretely, this is a crucial concern when distributing a system clock in hardware, where the factor $5$ gap to the minimum node degree of $2f+1=3$ is prohibitive: this ``moderate constant'' causes a headache to the engineer trying to route all of these edges with few layers and precise timing, substantially increasing communication delay uncertainty.
+This, in turn, directly translates into increased skews, placing the break-even point with prior art beyond relevant limits.

-In summary, it is essential to get as close as possible to the minimum required connectivity.
-This train of thought led to the study of fault-tolerant clock distribution in low-degree networks~\cite{Dolev2016a,lenzen20trix}.
-Both of these works have in common that they assume that the clock signal is generated at a central location.
-This enables these approaches to achieve self-stabilization and tolerance to isolated faults with very simple pulse forwarding schemes.
+\paragraph*{Clock Distribution.} These considerations motivate the quest for getting as close to the minimum required connectivity as possible.
+This line of investigation led to the study of \emph{fault-tolerant clock distribution} in low-degree networks~\cite{Dolev2016a,lenzen20trix}.
+Both of these works have the following in common: they assume that the clock signal is generated at a central location and forwarded along by nodes in a grid-like graph.
+Their simple pulse forwarding schemes are self-stabilizing by design and resilient to isolated faults.
 The basic idea is to propagate the signal from layer to layer, having each node wait for two nodes signaling a clock pulse before locally generating and forwarding their own pulse.
-Moreover, it is assumed that in absence of faults delays are changing only slowly over time.
+Moreover, it is assumed that in absence of faults, delays are changing only slowly over time.
 Thus, matching the input frequency to the expected delay between grid layers results in clock pulses that are well-synchronized between adjacent layers.